edmundjeevan/um-radio/README.md

 a Callback URL.

 After the new application is created at Twitter, navigate to the "Keys and Access Tokens" page.
-You will be values "Consumer Key (API Key)" and "Consumer Secret (API Secret)" later.
+Fill in the values for the "Consumer Key (API Key)" and "Consumer Secret (API Secret)" in the `env.json` file.

-For the Last.fm service,
+For the 8tracks service, follow the instructions at
+<http://8tracks.com/developers/new> to register for an API key.
+You will get
+a value for your new API key.
+Fill in the value for the 8tracks API key in the `env.json` file.

 For the Watson User Modeling service,